yggdrasilradio/tictactoe/README.md

 used to interface with each, and the LCD display is placed into a different rotation so the LCD and touchscreen coordinates are handled separately.

-Install `MCUFRIEND_kbv` and `Adafruit TouchScreen` from Arduino IDE Library Manager.
+Install `MCUFRIEND_kbv` and `Adafruit TouchScreen` from the Arduino IDE Library Manager.

 See [this page](https://github.com/HowardCraft/AdventureKit2/tree/main/Getting_Started/HERO_XL/240_TouchScreen)
 for more details such as how to calibrate the touchscreen.